Leatherland lived in Essex for 60 years. He was a leading figure in the political and social life of the county.

 In 1962 Dr Albert Sloman was appointed as the first Vice-Chancellor.
 Two years later it opened its doors to students for the first time.
 The first intake consisted of just 122 students studying in three schools: Comparative Studies, Physical Sciences and Social Sciences.
 The University's first Departments were Chemistry, Physics, Government, Sociology, Literature, Mathematics, Economics, the Language Centre and the Computing Centre.
 Teaching took place in the historic Wivenhoe House and in temporary huts while construction of the main campus began.

-He was the University's first Treasurer and remained in this role for 11 years.
+He remained in the role as Treasurer for 11 years.

 In 1973 the University awarded him an honorary doctorate.